 How much does it cost to see a psychologist at Developing Minds?

-The full charge for our 50 minute sessions is $209.50 per session, or $159.50 if you have a health care card.
-However if you have a Mental Health Care Plan (a referral from your GP), Medicare will currently pay $124.50, leaving a gap of $85 or $35 (if you have a health care card).
+From the 24th July 2017 the full charge for our 50 minute sessions is $212.50 per session, or $162.50 if you have a health care card.
+However if you have a Mental Health Care Plan (a referral from your GP), Medicare will currently pay $124.50, leaving a gap of $88 or $38 (if you have a health care card).
 We accept cheque, cash or VISA/ Mastercard/ EFTPOS payments.)

 For more details about Medicare and private health rebates read on below.

 Medicare Rebates for Psychology Fees (Mental Health Care Plans)

 If you are referred by your GP (or psychiatrist or paediatrician) then Medicare will cover $124.50 of our fee, meaning there will be a gap of $88 for the client to pay (unless the client has a health care card, in which case the gap is $38).
 This gap cannot be claimed on private health cover.
 This rebate is available for 10 sessions within a calendar year.